Detailed Analysis of EB2 National Interest Waiver Petition Criteria

-9. The "Labor Shortage" or Alien Applicant's "Uniqueness" Are Not Sufficient for NYSDOT Third Prong of EB2 National Interest Waiver Petition
+7. The "Labor Shortage" or Alien Applicant's "Uniqueness" Are Not Sufficient for EB2 National Interest Waiver Petition

 USCIS states that the labor certification requirement “exists because protecting the job opportunities of U.S. workers having the same objective qualifications as a foreign national seeking employment is in the national interest.
 A foreign national seeking an exemption from this process must present a national benefit so great as to outweigh the national interest in the labor certification process.”
 If a labor shortage really exists in a field or industry, then no U.S. workers are available to qualify the job, and therefore a labor certification application for an alien worker will prevail.

-Based on the USCIS decision for NYSDOT case, EB2 national interest waiver petitioners should no longer argue the uniqueness of an alien applicant's skills and experience, or how difficulty to find U.S. workers with such skills to justify a National Interest Waiver request, because the alien applicants with such skills or experience should go through the labor certification process, not an EB2 NIW process.
+Based on the USCIS decision, EB2 national interest waiver petitioners should no longer argue the uniqueness of an alien applicant's skills and experience, or how difficulty to find U.S. workers with such skills to justify a National Interest Waiver request, because the alien applicants with such skills or experience should go through the labor certification process, not an EB2 NIW process.

-10. How to Meet the NYSDOT Third Prong of EB2 National Interest Waiver Petition - Alien Applicant's Standing in the Field
+8. How to Meet the Third Prong of EB2 National Interest Waiver Petition - Alien Applicant's Standing in the Field

 It is USCIS' view that only the individuals who will be serving critical U.S. interests should be issued the National Interest Waivers.
 For the quality of evidence, USCIS will focus on the alien's history of valuable contributions in the field, the critical role played in completed projects, and the alien's contributions in terms of their practical significance.